philrz/super/docs/language/pipeline-model.md

 may be applied at the output of the switch specifying a sort key upon which to order the upstream data.
-Often such order does not matter (e.g., when the output of the switch hits an [aggregator](aggregates/README.md)), in which case it is typically more performant to omit the merge (though the Zed system will often delete such unnecessary operations automatically as part optimizing queries when they are compiled).
+Often such order does not matter (e.g., when the output of the switch hits an [aggregator](aggregates/README.md)), in which case it is typically more performant to omit the merge (though the SuperDB runtime will often delete such unnecessary operations automatically as part optimizing queries when they are compiled).

 If no `merge` or `join` is indicated downstream of a `fork` or `switch`,